BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

     - Flare Blitz
     - Outrage

 Time for another fight with Victoria, the first in a while.
 You'll notice that she has a full and varied team this time, with lots of faster Pokémon but also a few bulkier options in the back.
 Hopefully you're well acquainted with the Factory Field by this point, so you can exploit that to win if you're stuck.
-Overwhelm her with a coherent singles strategy like Amplified Rock + Trick Room or a set-up sweeper with speed support.
+Overwhelm her with a coherent singles strategy like Amplifield Rock + Trick Room or a set-up sweeper with speed support.

 Once you win, proceed to the next room at the top.
 Our A-button transceiver will still work in this area, so keep that in mind before you step on floor tiles that push you into unlit tiles.
 In this part of the dungeon we'll need to activate wall panels to switch the direction of the floortiles.